ObscuritySecurity/protocol-3305/README.md

 This pillar establishes the person as the sole sovereign of their data.
 The service provider is a custodian of encrypted, unreadable data, not its owner.

 #### Art.
 4: Zero Knowledge
 Compliant applications must be engineered so the service provider has zero knowledge of the content people create, store, or transmit.
-All user-generated content must be end-to-end encrypted, with decryption keys accessible only to the person, not the server.
+All person-generated content must be end-to-end encrypted, with decryption keys accessible only to the person, not the server.

 #### Art.
 5: Zero Personal Data Collection
 No personally identifiable information (PII) shall be collected, logged, or stored for purposes other than the absolute functioning of the service (e.g., an account email).
 The system must be structurally unable to possess information that could profile or track a person.